What is a Cash Surrender Value?

 When a life insurance policy has outlasted its usefulness, the first step is for a policyholder to consider the best next option, and for universal life insurance and whole life insurance policies that process starts with determining the life insurance policy’s cash surrender value.

-How Cash Surrender Value is Found
+How to Calculate Cash Surrender Value

-When a policyholder makes premium payments over the years to a whole life or universal life insurance policy, a portion of those payments accumulate as cash value and part of that amount goes to the death benefit of the policy.
+When a policy holder makes insurance premium payments to a whole life or universal life insurance policy, over time, a portion of those payments accumulate as cash value and part of that amount goes to the death benefit of the policy.

-When Terminating a Policy Might Be Beneficial
+Terminating a Life Insurance Policy

 If a policy has been in place for a decade or more and the policy’s investments have fared well, the cash value will be hit with fewer fees and surrender charges.
-In that scenario, it might be worthwhile for a policyholder to benefit from that money and stop paying premiums at the same time.
+In this scenario, it might be worthwhile for a policyholder to benefit from that money and stop paying premiums at the same time.

 It is crucial for those with life insurance policies to understand the determination and amount of their cash surrender value, but that doesn’t mean that their best path is always surrendering the policy to get their hands on that cash.
 The more lucrative option, in many cases, is to pursue the sale of the policy through a life settlement.

 For example, if a universal life policy was issued at preferred-plus and the policy holder becomes significantly more impaired than predicted, a life settlement could yield sums up to four times the stated cash surrender value.

 Every policyholder should be informed about the value of their policy and the options before them when the insurance is no longer needed.
-Magna is a trusted life settlement representative that also works with insurance agents looking to present the best possible scenario for their clients.
+Magna Life Settlements is the most trusted life settlement representative that also works with insurance agents looking to present the best possible scenario for their clients.